Five Biggest Challenges Facing The Hospitality Industry in 2023

 The climate-crisis is at the forefront of the public’s mind and conversation.

-In 2023, hospitality businesses must not just be conscious of their environmental impact due to the financial implications of rising energy costs, but also of consumer expectations and behaviour too.
+In 2023, hospitality and travel businesses must not just be conscious of their environmental impact due to the financial implications of rising energy costs, but also of consumer expectations and behaviour too.

-In Booking.com’s Sutainability Report it was found 83% of global travellers value sustainability as something vital.
-This is a growing trend and challenge that hospitality businesses will continue to face for the foreseeable future.
+In Booking.com’s Sustainability Report, it was found that 83% of global travellers value sustainability as something vital.
+This is a growing trend in the industry and a challenge that hospitality and travel businesses will continue to face for the foreseeable future.

 A single stream of paper costs £32.50 per month.
-Switching to digital is just one way you can save on costs while also being more environmentally-friendly.
+Switching to digital is just one way you can save on paper costs while also being more environmentally-friendly.
+For more ways how to adopt eco-friendly practices that can benefit your business and the environment, read our guide on why sustainability is important in the hospitality industry.

 Using supportive tech like Trail cuts operational costs and increases efficiency across the business.
-This means more time spent addressing the external issues the industry faces.
+Trail offers a wide range of pre-set and completely customisable hospitality templates, from preparing for EHO inspection and fire safety checks to day-to-day kitchen opening and closing checklists.
+This means more time spent addressing the external issues the hospitality industry faces.

 What customers are saying